-A completed pivotal trial consisting of 125 patients at high risk for pulmonary embolisms, called RETRIEVE, was performed at 22 sites in the U.S., Australia, New Zealand and Belgium.
+A recently completed pivotal trial consisting of 125 patients at high risk for pulmonary embolisms, called RETRIEVE, was performed at 22 sites in the U.S., Australia, New Zealand and Belgium.
 The study results were presented at the 2012 Society for Interventional Radiology (SIR) meeting.

 In the study, the technical success rate of filter deployment was 98 percent; filter retrieval success was also 98 percent.
 The average retrieval time was 7 minutes.
 By the six-month follow-up, no embolizations, migrations or fractures were observed.

 “The Crux device demonstrated excellent deployment, retrieval and safety profile,” said Robert R. Mendes, M.D., principal investigator of the study.
 “The clinical study evaluation has demonstrated the Crux VCF can be used safely for the prevention of recurrentpulmonary embolisms.”